alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 Customizations for AWS Control Tower (CfCT) helps you customize your AWS Control Tower landing zone and stay aligned with AWS best practices.
 Customizations are implemented with AWS CloudFormation templates and service control policies (SCPs).

-Deploying CfCT builds the following environment in the AWS Cloud.
+Deploying CfCT builds the following environment in the AWS Cloud:

 ![cfct-architecture-diagram](customizations-for-aws-control-tower-architecture-diagram.png){:class="border"}